 However, it’s important to note that not all data integration solutions use ETL tools or concepts.
 In some cases, it’s possible to use alternative methods such as data replication, data virtualization, application programming interfaces or web services to combine data from multiple sources.
-It all depends on the specific needs of the organization if ETL will be the most useful form of data integration or not.
+It all depends on the specific needs of the organization whether ETL will be the most useful form of data integration.

 How are data integration and ETL different?

 The main difference between data integration and ETL is that data integration is a broader process.
 It can be used for more than moving data from one system to another.
 It often includes: